dddappp/sui-blog-example/README.md

 ## Programing

-It requires less than 30 lines of code to be written by the developer (all of which is a description of the domain model), and then generates a blog example that emulates [RoR Getting Started](https://guides.rubyonrails.org/getting_started.html) in one click, without requiring the developer to write a single line of other code.
+It only requires 30 or so lines of code to be written by the developer (all of which is a description of the domain model), and then generates a blog example that emulates [RoR Getting Started](https://guides.rubyonrails.org/getting_started.html) in one click, without requiring the developer to write a single line of other code.

 ### Write DDDML Model File